 No Waiting Period Health Insurance

-When you first purchase private health insurance, there may be a waiting period before certain expenditures are covered.
+When you first purchase private health insurance, there may be a waiting period before certain medical expenditures are covered.
 The law limits waiting periods for hospital services.
-However, there are no legal limits on how long you will need to wait if you buy Extras cover.
-It is important to understand what waiting periods mean for you and to shop carefully to find a health fund that offers limited or no waiting periods if you need prompt treatment.
+However, there are no legal limits on how long you will need to wait if you buy extras coverage.
+It is important to understand what waiting periods mean for you and to shop carefully to find a health insurance fund that offers limited or no waiting periods if you need prompt treatment.

 - 1 Health Insurance Waiting Period Estimator

 Waiting periods are a period of time after you buy cover before it kicks in to provide full benefits.
 Waiting periods apply when you are buying cover for the first time, or when you allow your policy to lapse and then purchase a new policy after not being covered.

 For hospital services, the law imposes limits on waiting periods.
 If you are buying a new policy or a policy after a lapse in coverage, the waiting period for pre-existing conditions and for pregnancy or obstetrics coverage is 12 months.
 The waiting period for accidents and ambulance services can be fairly short and the waiting period for other hospital treatment is two months.

 There are no standard waiting periods established by law for extras cover.
 Insurance companies have the choice to determine how long a waiting period should be before you get coverage for dental treatment, vision care, and other services covered by an extras policy.

 Some insurance companies will waive waiting periods.
 These insurance companies will specifically advertise that they offer “no waiting periods” or that waiting periods are waived.

 Typically, when no waiting period health insurance is available, there are still restrictions.
 For example, you may be able to get coverage straight away for routine optical care or routine dental care but would not have immediate coverage for more expensive dental treatment.

 Why do Waiting Periods Exist?